pablopalafox/semantic-depth/README.md

 [MonoDepth](https://github.com/mrharicot/monodepth), an unsupervised single image depth prediction network that we make use of in our work, can be trained on [Kitti](http://www.cvlibs.net/datasets/kitti/eval_depth_all.php) or [Cityscapes](https://www.cityscapes-dataset.com/).

-We directly use the pre-trained model for Cityscapes, which you can get at the [monodepth](https://github.com/mrharicot/monodepth) repo, at the Models section.
+We directly use a model pre-trained on Cityscapes, which you can get at the [monodepth](https://github.com/mrharicot/monodepth) repo, at the Models section.
 Alternatively, follow the instructions in section [Monodepth model](#monodepth).

 ### Munich Test Set

 This is a set of 5 images of the streets of Munich on which you can test the whole pipeline.
 You can find it [here](data/test_images_munich).
-In section [Test SemanticDepth on our Munich test set](#test_pipeline), you can find the commands on how to test our whole pipeline on these images.
+In section [Test SemanticDepth on our Munich test set](#test_pipeline) you can find the commands on how to test our whole pipeline on these images.

 ## 3. SemanticDepth - The whole pipeline
-SemanticDepth merges together [semantic segmentation](#sem_seg) and [monocular depth estimation](#monodepth) to compute the distance from the left fence to the right fence in a FormulaE-like circuit.
-We have also found that by using a semantic segmentation model trained on Roborace images for fence and road classification plus a [monodepth](https://github.com/mrharicot/monodepth) model for disparity estimation, our pipeline generalizes to city environments, like those featured in our [Munich test set](data/test_images_munich).
+SemanticDepth merges together [semantic segmentation](#sem_seg) and [monocular depth estimation](#monodepth) to compute the distance from the left fence to the right fence in a Formula E-like circuit (where the Roborace competition takes place).
+We have also found that by using a semantic segmentation model trained on Roborace images for fence and road classification plus a [monodepth](https://github.com/mrharicot/monodepth) model pre-trained on Cityscapes our pipeline generalizes to city environments, like those featured in our [Munich test set](data/test_images_munich).

 <a name="test_pipeline"></a>
-### Test SemanticDepth on our Munich test set
+### Test SemanticDepth

 By running the command below, SemanticDepth will be applied on the [Munich test set](data/test_images_munich) using different focal lengths.
 By default, the list of focal lengths to try is `[380, 580]`.
 The reason behind trying different focal lengths is that we are using a [monodepth model trained on the Cityscapes dataset](#monodepth), and Cityscapes comprises images with a certain focal lenght.
-As the author (Godard) puts it in this [discussion](https://github.com/mrharicot/monodepth/issues/190), the behaviour is undefined with images which have different aspect ratio and focal length as those on which we trained the model, since the network really only saw one type of images.
-Applying the same model on our own images requires that we tune the focal length so that computing depth from disparity outputs reasonable numbers (see [discussion on the topic](https://github.com/mrharicot/monodepth/issues/190)).
+As the author (Godard) puts it in this [discussion](https://github.com/mrharicot/monodepth/issues/190), the behaviour of monodepth is undefined when applied on images which have different aspect ratio and focal length as those on which the model was trained, since the network really only saw one type of images.
+Applying the same model on our own images requires that we tune the focal length so that computing depth from disparity outputs reasonable numbers (again, see [discussion on the topic](https://github.com/mrharicot/monodepth/issues/190)).

 `$ python semantic_depth.py --save_data`